Jobbers.io vs Freelancer.com: Platform Features Compared

 Freelancer.com operates on a competitive bidding model that creates structural downward pressure on freelancer rates.

 Jobbers.io’s approach: The platform uses a Connects-based proposal system without the same competitive bidding dynamics.
 Freelancers submit proposals for projects they choose to pursue, investing Connects in specific opportunities.
 Without the side-by-side price comparison that defines Freelancer.com’s bidding model, there is less structural pressure to race to the bottom on pricing.
-The proposal stands on its own merits — skills, experience, approach — rather than being immediately compared to the cheapest available bid.

 Fee Complexity: Simple vs. Layered